Suprenix/Recipe-app/README.md

 # Nehi's Cocktail Recipes

 A simple React application for displaying cocktail recipes.
-Users can view a list of recipes, click on one to see detailed information, and have the selected recipe filtered out of the main list.
+Users can view a list of recipes, click on one to see detailed information, have the selected recipe filtered out of the main list and add, edit or delete recipes.

 ## Features